fbpx

 13. Asiatic hybrid lilies

-Asiatic Lilies are an excellent companion plant for Tulips.
-They sprout and bloom later than Tulips, and they have a lovely bright green foliage-covered stalk.
-Choose shorter varieties to interplant with tulips if you’d like the Lilies to be about the same height as the tulip flowers.
-Taller Asiatic Lilies can be planted behind the tulips to give a beautiful green backdrop which then follows the tulips into bloom.
+Asiatic lilies are an excellent companion plant for Tulips.
+They sprout and bloom later than tulips and have a lovely bright green foliage-covered stalk.
+Choose shorter varieties to interplant with tulips if the lilies are about the same height as the tulip flowers.
+Taller Asiatic lilies can be planted behind the tulips to give a beautiful green backdrop which then follows the tulips into bloom.

 Columbine flowers are an excellent perennial to match with tulips